ChatScript/ChatScript/WIKI/Practicum-messaging.md

 topic: ~POSTPROCESS system repeat ()
 t: ($$oob) 	^postprintbefore( \[ $$oob \])
 ```
-This will put out OBB data once, in front of all other outputs your bot may have generated.
+This will put out OOB data once, in front of all other outputs your bot may have generated.
 Note that postprocess topics use gambit rules, not responder rules, since the postprocess
 happens once after all sentences have been seen, so it has not responder context.